 - 6. The student must resume enrollment in the program within the following academic year.
 Upon re-enrollment following a LOA, the student will be subject to all policies and curriculum requirements which pertain to the class he or she is joining, and the student may be placed on academic probation during the semester of return. - 7.
 The CLS program will grant no more than a single LOA to a student within any 12-month period. - 8.
 All didactic and clinical work must be completed before grades can be assigned.

-Subject: STUDENT FUNDS AND FINANCES Page 1 of 1
+Subject: STUDENT FUNDS AND FINANCES

-Approved By: Value (Laleaum Date: 2-1-06
+Approved By: Lan es lisecarin Date: 2-1-06 () Reviewed: 05/10/16

-PURPOSE: To delineate financial responsibilities and privileges for students enrolled in the Clinical Laboratory Science Program.
+PURPOSE: To delineate financial responsibilities and privileges for students enrolled in the Medical Laboratory Science Program.

 RESPONSIBILITIES AND PRIVILEGES: